 The enthusiastic team wishes you a very warm welcome in Bistro Berlage.
-This new style bistro serves modern classics with a Dutch touch for lunch and dinner.
+This new style bistro serves modern classics with a Dutch touch for lunch, drinks and dinner.
 This approach is also reflected in the elegant interior that combines authentic, historic elements with a modern look.
 There is a large island bar in the middle of the bistro that’s a perfect spot to enjoy a drink.
 Bistro Berlage is ready for the future at this iconic location with a rich history.

 The interior has been designed in collaboration with Rein Rambaldo from De Horeca Fabriek.
 The historic character has been preserved and supplemented with a modern, elegant interior.
 The authentic vaults were an inspiration for the curved shapes in the design.
 The furnishings reflect the blue in the three tile panels by the Dutch artist Jan Toorop.